 The aim of the Sussex Neuroscience 4-Year PhD Programme is to provide a broader research training in Neuroscience than is possible in a traditional 3-year PhD.
 We also encourage interdisciplinarity by making it possible for students with a background in psychological or physical sciences to transition to Neuroscience.

 The University of Sussex has one of the highest densities of Neuroscience faculty of any university in the UK and is located in Brighton, an energetic and tolerant city sometimes known as "London-by-the-Sea".
 We also have some of the most beautiful countryside in the UK!

-Applications for September 2017 entry will be opening in October 2016, with an application deadline of January 9th 2017.
+We are now inviting applications for September 2017 entry, with an application deadline of January 9th 2017.
 Interviews will be held in late January and offers made in early February.
-Full instructions on how to apply will be provided here soon.
+Full instructions on how to apply are here.